This page contains affiliate links, which means we may receive compensation if you complete a form.

 This limits your choices to the provider that affiliates with the patient financing company.
 Keep this in mind when evaluating your options.

 Financing dental implants with bad credit is a challenge for many patients.
-It can be challenging to find a company willing to lend you money when you have an adverse history on your consumer report.
+It can be tricky finding a company willing to lend you money when you have adverse payment history appearing on your consumer report.

 Here are some options to pay for dental implants with bad credit.
-The first option is far more affordable than the second is because it saves you money.
+The second option is far more affordable than the first is because it saves you money.

 - No credit check loan companies will not view the adverse history appearing on your consumer report from one of the big three bureaus.
 Instead, they will consider your income and employment record along with financial information from alternative sources.
 Also, you will need to input your bank account and routing number to verify that you can send payments via check.
 Expect to incur an origination fee and pay interest on the amount that you borrow.